-We have previously audited the Organization's 2012 financial statements, and our report dated December 7, 2012, expressed an unqualified opinion on those audited financial statements.
-In our opinion, the summarized comparative information presented herein for the year ended August 31, 2012, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Organization's 2013 combined financial statements, and our report dated December 11, 2013, expressed an unmodified opinion on those audited financial statements.
+In our opinion, the summarized comparative information presented herein for the year ended August 31, 2013, is consistent, in all material respects, with the audited combined financial statements from which it has been derived.

-Fort Worth, Texas December 11, 2013
+Fort Worth, Texas December 12, 2014